OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-147.md

 ## Psalm 147:1

-> Honour the Lord!
+> Praise the Lord!

-> For singing praises to our God is good;
+> It is good to sing praises to our God;
-> It is delightful, and praise is lovely.
+> It is delightful, and such praise is lovely.

 ---